Neisseria gonorrhoeae by Nucleic Acid Amplification (GEN-PROBE)

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
-It is also a very common sexually transmitted infection (STI), with 301,174 cases of gonorrhea reported to the CDC in 2009.(1,2) Many infections in women are asymptomatic and the true prevalence of gonorrhea is likely much higher than reported.
-The organism causes genitourinary infections in women and men and may be associated with dysuria and vaginal, urethral, or rectal discharge.
-Complications include pelvic inflammatory disease in women and gonococcal epididymitis and prostatitis in men.
+Gonorrhea is caused by the bacterium Neisseria gonorrhoeae, which is a common sexually transmitted infection (STI).(1,2) Many infections in women are asymptomatic and the true prevalence of gonorrhea is likely much higher than reported.
+The organism causes genitourinary infections in women and men and may be associated with dysuria and vaginal, urethral, and/or rectal discharge.
+Potential complications include pelvic inflammatory disease in women and gonococcal epididymitis and prostatitis in men.
 Gonococcal bacteremia, pharyngitis, and arthritis may also occur.
 Infection in men is typically associated with symptoms that would prompt clinical evaluation.
-Given the risk for asymptomatic infection in women, screening is recommended for women at increased risk of infection (eg, women with previous gonorrhea or other STI, inconsistent condom use, new or multiple sex partners, and women in certain demographic groups such as those in communities with high STI prevalence).(1,2) The CDC currently recommends dual antibiotic treatment due to emerging antimicrobial resistance.(2)
+Given the risk for asymptomatic infection in women, screening is recommended for women at increased risk of infection (e.g., women with previous gonorrhea or other STI, inconsistent condom use, new or multiple sex partners, and women in certain demographic groups, such as those in communities with high STI prevalence).(1,2)

-Culture was previously considered to be the gold standard test for diagnosis of Neisseria gonorrhoeae infection.
+Routine bacterial culture was previously considered the gold standard test for diagnosis of Neisseria gonorrhoeae infection.
 However, organisms are labile in vitro, therefore, precise specimen collection, transportation, and processing conditions are required to maintain organism viability, which is necessary for successful culturing.
-In comparison, nucleic acid amplification testing (NAAT) provides superior sensitivity and specificity and is now the recommended method for diagnosis in most cases.(2-5) Immunoassays and nonamplification DNA tests are also available for Neisseria gonorrhoeae detection, but these methods are significantly less sensitive and less specific than NAAT.(2-5)
+In comparison, nucleic acid amplification testing (NAAT) provides superior sensitivity and specificity and is now the recommended method for diagnosis in most cases.(2-5) Immunoassays and nonamplification DNA tests are also available for Neisseria gonorrhoeae detection, but these methods are significantly less sensitive and specific than NAAT.(2-5)

-Improved screening rates and increased sensitivity of NAAT testing have resulted in an increased number of accurately diagnosed cases.(2-5) Improved detection rates result from both the increased performance of the assay and the patients' easy acceptance of urine testing.
+Improved screening and performance of NAAT testing has resulted in an increased number of accurately diagnosed cases.(2-5) Improved detection rates result from both the increased performance of the assay and the patients' easy acceptance of urine testing.
 Early identification of infection enables sexual partners to seek testing and treatment as soon as possible and reduces the risk of disease spread.
-Prompt treatment reduces the risk of infertility in women.
+Prompt treatment reduces the risk of complications in women.

 Detection of Neisseria gonorrhoeae